What is abortion?

-There are some common and frequently asked questions which must be answered for a woman who chooses abortion.
+There are some common and frequently asked questions that must be answered for a woman who chooses abortion.

-How long it takes to stop bleeding after abortion?
+- How long it takes to stop bleeding after an abortion?

 It varies from one week to three weeks depending on the procedure you choose to terminate your pregnancy.

 - What is the maximum time for abortion?

 An abortion may be performed up to the time when the fetus is viable outside the mother’s body, which is 24 weeks.